bazelbuild/starlark/spec.md

 A list is a mutable sequence of values.
 The [type](#type) of a list is `"list"`.

-Lists are sequences: the elements of a list may be iterated over by `for`-loops, list comprehensions, and various built-in functions.
+Lists are sequences: the elements of a list may be indexed by an integer, iterated over by `for`-loops, list comprehensions, and various built-in functions.

 List may be constructed using bracketed list notation: